National Survey on Drug Use and Health (NSDUH)

 - use of illegal drugs, prescription drugs, alcohol, and tobacco and misuse of prescription drugs

 - substance use disorder and substance use treatment major depressive episode and depression care

 - serious psychological distress, mental illness, and mental health care

-The data help to identify substance use and mental illness measures and provide estimates at the national, state, and sub-state level.
-NSDUH data also help to identify the extent of substance use and mental illness among different sub-groups, estimate trends over time, and determine the need for treatment services.
+The data provide estimates of substance use and mental illness at the national, state, and substate levels.
+NSDUH data also help to identify the extent of substance use and mental illness among different subgroups, estimate trends over time, and determine the need for treatment services.

 Where Do the Data Come From?